Dave-Sterry/BakeryVendors.Solutions/README.md

 ## Pierre's Vendors

-_A simple website so Pierre can track his Vendors and their orders_
+_A simple website so Pierre can track his Vendors and their orders.
+The user is given the ablity to add new Vendors, and then add new Orders for each vendor they created_

 ## Requirements